Seahawks officially announce signing of running back Chris Carson

 Carson is one of five known contracts on which Seattle has used voidable years, which is essentially just a fake year in the contract there solely to pro-rate the signing bonus.

-Seattle, though, will need to pull out a few more tricks, it appears, to fit in all of their signings under the cap.
+Seattle, though, will need to pull out a few more tricks to fit in all of their signings under the cap.

 The release of Jarran Reed on Friday saved Seattle $8.9 million against the cap.
 But with Reed’s release accounted for, but not the signings of Dunlap, Hyder, defensive tackles Al Woods or offensive linemen Jordan Simmons and Cedric Ogbuehi, the Seahawks were listed with $641,987 in cap space, second-lowest in the NFL.